valtech-sd/Docker-RabbitMQ/README.md

  1. Don't forget to stop the stack once you are done.
 From the root of the repo, you can run `docker compose down --volumes` to bring down the stack.

+## Example Client Code (Connecting to RMQ)

+We invite you to visit our other repository, [AMQP Cacoon](https://github.com/valtech-sd/amqp-cacoon), a NodeJS package that facilitates connecting to RabbitMQ from NodeJS.
+This repo contains the library and also several examples that demonstrate how to work with an AMQP host and how to use TLS when connecting.

 ## Stack Details

 ### RabbitMQ Version